 Young Philanthropists Project

-The Greek America Foundation is launching a new initiative called The Young Philanthropists- a highly competitive mentorship, philanthropic training and networking program for Greek Americans under 30.
+The Greek America Foundation's Young Philanthropists initiative is a highly competitive mentorship, philanthropic training and networking program for Greek Americans under 35.

 Prospective members of the Young Philanthropists must be passionate about philanthropy, Greek heritage and culture.
-This program is limited to thirty members annually between 20 and 30 years of age, who will be selected from an open application process.
+This program is limited to 30 members annually between 20 and 35 years of age who will be selected from an open application process.

 To serve the community, advocate on behalf of those without a voice, and cultivate Philotimo - the Greek way of life.